opensheetmusicdisplay/opensheetmusicdisplay/src/VexFlowPatch/readme.txt

 stavenote.js (custom addition):
 Fix stem/flag formatting.
 Instead of shifting notes by default, update the stem/flag rendering to render different voices aligned.
-Only offset if a note is the same voice, same note.
+  Only offset if a note is the same voice, same note. able to add svg node id+class to stem

 staverepetition.js (custom addition):
 add TO_CODA enum to type() and draw()